 Check Confirmation Messages

-After your transaction, wait for the success message on your UPI app and an SMS confirmation from your bank.
+After your transaction, wait for the success message on your UPI-enabled app and an SMS confirmation from your bank.
 These messages are your proof of successful withdrawal.
-If you don't receive them, or if they indicate a failure despite a debit, take immediate action.
+If you do not receive them, or if they indicate a failure despite a debit, take immediate action.

 What Happens If Something Goes Wrong?

 Acting quickly and systematically can help resolve issues efficiently and protect your funds.
-Don't panic, but do take immediate action.
+Do not panic, but do take immediate action.
+A swift response can significantly improve the chances of a successful resolution.

 Contact Your Bank

 Your first point of contact should always be your bank.
-If cash isn't dispensed but your account is debited, or if you notice any suspicious activity, immediately call your bank's customer service helpline.
-Provide them with the transaction ID from your UPI app and explain the situation clearly.
+If cash is not dispensed but your account is debited, or if you notice any suspicious activity, immediately call your bank’s customer service helpline.
+Provide them with the transaction ID from your UPI-enabled app and explain the situation clearly.

 Report Suspicious Activity

 If you suspect fraud, such as someone attempting to trick you into revealing your PIN or an unknown debit from your account, report it immediately.
-Besides contacting your bank, you should also consider reporting it to the official cybercrime helpline or portal.
+Besides contacting your bank, you should also consider reporting it to the official cybercrime helpline (1930) or the National Cybercrime Reporting Portal.
 This helps authorities track and prevent such incidents.

 Keep Transaction Records